article background

 The largest telecommunication company in Australia, Telstra was founded in 1975 following a change in the national communication sector.
 While it operated under the name ‘Telecom Australia’ until a name change in 1993, Telstra provided house phones, car phones and some of the first home internet services in Australia.

-Today, Telstra is one of the main telecommunication providers for mobile phones and internet services, including all types of phone plans and the National Broadband Network (NBN).
+Today, Telstra is one of the main telecommunication providers for mobile phones and internet services, including all types of phone plans and internet plans and operates the largest mobile network.
 Similarly, you can get SIM cards, mobile broadband and business phones from Telstra, with products and services available either online or at physical stores around Australia.

 Telstra iPhone 15 Plans